-Dr. Jill Nation, Division Head
+Dr. Gregg Nelson, Division Head

 The Division of Gynecology at the TBCC provides gynecologic cancer consultation services and treatment to the women of southern Alberta.
 Leadership in cervical cancer screening, as well as diagnosis and treatment of preinvasive gynecologic cancer is an important part of our mandate.
 Activities in gynecologic oncology education, multicentre cancer research activities, tertiary care clinical services, and cancer care administration all contribute to our overall goal.

 There are five gynecologic oncologists in our Division: Dr Pamela Chu, Dr Sarah Glaze, Dr Prafull Ghatage, Dr Gregg Nelson and Dr Jill Nation all of whom are located at the Tom Baker Cancer Centre.

 The Division of Gynecology provides tertiary care to patients from the Calgary Health Region, and southern Alberta.
 We accept referrals from southeastern British Columbia and southwestern Saskatchewan for specialized cancer services.
 There is close collaboration with gynecologists in Calgary and southern Alberta to ensure appropriate care within the local community in addition to timely access to tertiary cancer care services and consultation.
 All new gynecologic cancer cases are reviewed at the multidisciplinary gynecologic tumor board in order that patients benefit from the collective experience of the participants at the tumor board.
 This review also serves as an internal audit of clinical activities within the department.

 - Ongoing Development of our Minimally Invasive Cancer Surgery(MIS) program

 - Exploration of the use of Robotics in Gynecologic Oncology Surgery